 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Work is regularly performed in a combination of home office and conference settings, and routinely uses standard office equipment.
-It may require the maintenance of home office and proximity to an airport for work related travel.
+Work is regularly performed in a professional office environment and routinely uses standard office equipment.
 This job requires frequent travel 50% or more.

 The Society for Human Resource Management is an equal opportunity employer (Minority/Female/Disabled/Veteran).